Learning Resource Centre

 Resources in the library include 17,000 fiction and information books, journals, newspapers and audio books as well as a growing collection of book related DVDs.
 There are 30 networked computers and a Chromebook trolley, all of which have internet access.
 A printer/photocopier is available for student use.

-The LRC Manager is always on hand to offer help and guidance to the students on the selection and use of materials and seek to foster in them a love of reading.
+The LRC Manager and the LRC Assistant are always on hand to offer help and guidance to the students on the selection and use of materials and seek to foster in them a love of reading.
 The fiction stock is wide in scope in order to appeal to all tastes and abilities and its use is promoted through new book displays, subject reading lists, themed bookmarks and a book review board.
 All Year 7 students undergo a library induction course during their first term to help develop skills in locating, retrieving and evaluating resources.
 These skills are then reinforced through curriculum-based projects during Years 7 – 9.

 We use the Accelerated Reader program with Years 7, 8 and 9 to encourage regular reading, and students can access Accelerated Reader quizzes online via the LRC laptops and computers.
 Students are also very welcome to pay us a visit during any break or lunchtime, in order to change books, use the computers or simply sit and read.